Let’s introduce ourselves! I’d love to know more about you ᥫ᭡.

 .It’s also about using my platform to highlight and support indie bookshops, authors with marginalized voices, and events or communities that are doing important work.
 I want to take you behind the scenes—to the festivals, panels, award shows, and any space where literature is being celebrated or challenged and share what I see, hear, and learn.
 Think of it as coming along with me —reporting back.

-My writing is rooted in liberatory and decolonial themes, empowering others to reclaim their voices, align with their truth, and embrace their innate magic and humanity.
+My writing is rooted in liberatory and decolonial themes, guiding others to reclaim their voices, align with their truth, and embrace their innate magic and humanity.
+I believe in the power of storytelling—in every craft and form—as a force for healing, justice, and transformation.

 •Substack 2024 featured publication